BardCanvas-Mobile/app/doc/generics.md

 ## First run

-* On first run, the app shows the logo, a website addition form and a link to the featured sites list.
+* On first run, the app shows the logo, a website addition form and links to the featured sites.

 * The featured sites list must be downloaded form the BardCanvas main server every time it is accessed on the app.